-The chapel’s existence was first documented in 1244; however, the exact year it came to grace a hilltop below the Siusi Alps is not known.
-But in a way, one could say the chapel saw its first breath of life on February 14th in 269 AD.
+The existence of the St. Valentin Chapel was first documented in 1244.
+However, the exact year it was built is not known.
+But in a way, one could say the chapel saw its first breath on February 14th in 269 AD.
 The day a Christian priest, known as Valentine, met his end at the edge of a sword.

 His crime?
 Violating an edict issued by Roman Emperor Claudius Gothicus that prohibited the marriage of young couples.
 The emperor believed unmarried soldiers made better warriors.
 His warped mind thought if soldiers had wives or children it would weigh too much on them in battle.

 In 496, Pope Gelasius I inaugurated the Feast of Saint Valentine to be celebrated annually on February 14 in veneration of the Christian martyr.
-Hundreds of years later the chapel of St. Valentin was built to honor the saint.
-Fast forward hundreds of years more, and throngs of heart-shaped Hallmark cards with poetic effusions to love blanket marketplace shelves the world over each February.
+Hundreds of years later devout South Tyroleans erected the chapel of St. Valentin to honor the saint.

 For Whom the Bell Tolls

-The Dolomites are a land littered with ancient legends…some as jolting as the peaks themselves.
-It came as no surprise then when we discovered the little chapel of St. Valentin bears a bull-size legend of its own.
+The more you hike in the Dolomites the more mysterious they become.
+Why?
+The land teems with ancient legends…some as jolting as the peaks themselves.
+It came as no surprise then when we discovered the little chapel of St. Valentin holds a bull-size legend of its own.

 Once on the trail, you cannot miss the chapel unless you’re entirely consumed by the enormity of the Siusi Alp storming upward from the forested slopes.
 Seeing the iconic Schlern massif from this vantage point is at its most breathtaking.

 Unfortunately, touring inside the chapel is not possible without making a special appointment.
-But the outside of St. Valentin with its sweeping views is so breathtaking it does not really matter.
+But the outside of St. Valentin is so spectacular it is one appointment you can afford to skip.

-If you’re visiting the chapel in the afternoon as we did, we recommend grabbing dinner in Seis.
-The village is easy to walk and you’ll find a number of establishments to pick from.
+By the way, if you’re visiting the chapel in the afternoon as we did, we recommend grabbing dinner in Seis.
+The village is easy to walk through and you’ll find a number of establishments to pick from.

 We ate at the Restaurant Pizzeria Zum Woscht and delighted in pizza accompanied by a bottle Lagrein from Cantina Tramin.
 Afterward, we suggest visiting the parish church of Sciliar located on the edge of the village center.
 While not as scenic as St. Valentin Chapel, it possesses a peaceful Alpine cemetery that is well worth strolling through.